-The summer is over, and the yellow school bus is coming around the corner.
+The summer is over, and the school bus is approaching.
 Are you ready?
 Is your child ready?
-Check out this 2021 back to school checklist for parents of special needs kids.
+If not, this back to school checklist will help!

-As your child begins to transition back to school, here are some things to help them prepare for school.
+As your child transitions back to school, here are some things to help them prepare for school.

-As a parent, it’s super important to make sure that you and your family are all on the same page regarding transportation.
+As a parent, it’s super important to ensure that you and your family are all on the same page regarding transportation.

 - Will you or your spouse be driving your child to and from school?

 - Do you have a backup plan for when either of these falls through?

 It is essential to ensure that you tell the school about your child’s transportation needs before the beginning of the school year.